Slippy2k/REminiscence/docs/protection/NOTES.md

-Flashback from Delphine Software came with a protection requiring the manual.
+# Flashback Protection Notes

+Being released in the early 90s, the developers from Delphine Software protected the game code to prevent piracy.

-On start (and later in the game !), the player would have to lookup some symbols in ther manual provided with the game.
+On start (and later in the game !), the player would have to lookup some symbols in the manual provided with the game.

-Patching the game executable to not display these screens is not really straightforward as the original programmers spent some effort protecting their game.

-This document tries to list the part of the game engine to be patched to fully unprotect the game.
+This document tries to list the game engine routines to be patched to fully unprotect the game.

-First of all, the executable set up a vector on the debug interrupt and calls it at regular interval in the timer interrupt.
+The addresses and instructions are based on the French DOS version.

+## Anti debugging

+To make it difficult to attach a debugger to the executable, the game sets up its own vector routine on INT 3.

 ```
 seg000:7CC3 protection_vectorInt3 proc far          ; DATA XREF: protection_installVector+Eo